Interview taken with Ambika P.

 professional development were also limited.

-Now numerous opportunities are available even in Nepal
+Now numerous opportunities are available even in Nepal , and the

 We seem to be better off in North America,